 Conspiracy To defraud

-In this particular case, two members of the card-skimming syndicate amongst other unidentified members, had placed card-skimming devices at a number of ATMs across Melbourne between March and May 2014.
+In this particular case, two members of the card-skimming syndicate amongst other unidentified members, had placed card-skimming devices at a number of ATMs across Melbourne between March and May 2014 in an attempt to defraud.
 The gang members would wear wigs, blue overalls, fluoro tops and construction hard hats when using the card-skimming devices.
 Using the information illegally downloaded onto gift cards, members would withdraw funds from a number of ATM’s across Melbourne.
 The total fraud value amounted to approximately $250,000.000.
 County Court Judge Bill Stuart said the men’s offending had affected the integrity of the banking system to “a considerable degree”.

 LINK TO ARTICLE: